 Yesterday, I wrote about the obstacles most of us face when trying to get a healthy dinner on the table so our families can share a daily meal.
-I realize there is no easy fix, nor is there one fix that will fit every family.
-But perhaps one of these ideas may help you get your family sitting around the dinner table to eat a healthy meal together and have time to communicate.
+I realize there's no easy fix, nor is there one fix that will fit every family.
+But perhaps one of these ideas will help you get your family sitting around the dinner table to eat a healthy meal together and have time to communicate.

 The time obstacle